Frequently asked questions (FAQ)

 - What happens if the invoices are paid late?
 Does the interest still accrue pending repayment of the invoice?

-- Is MarketInvoice regulated by the Financial Services Authority (FSA)?
+- Is MarketInvoice regulated by the Financial Conduct Authority (FCA)?

 - What is the sign up process for a new Investor and how long does it take?